The Easiest Way to Jumpstart Your Metabolism & Kill Cravings

 I am the grocery shopper in the house.
 I mean, obviously, since I’m the one who cooks and I know exactly what I need.
 On occasion, Rob will get some stuff for me if he’s out, and when he comes to the store with me, he’s the kid-wrangler/cart-pusher (which is awesome, by the way).
-But when he does shop, he usually gets treats.
-In the past year, the treats he picks up have shifted from Oreos and chips to Larabars and GT’s Kombucha, so I’m not complaining.
+But when he does shop, he usually gets treats, but I’m not complaining.

-Problem was, I already had something in the oven that he had requested I try to create, so it had to wait.
-And yeah, that other thing I’m making is thisclose to being perfect, so you’re just going to have to wait but it is going to be so good.
-But these nut bar things, I didn’t exactly duplicate them from the package.
-I wanted a more citrusy flavor, and I had just gotten some navel oranges that I was planning on using for something else and these bars just begged for orange.
-I also happened to have some orange honey that tastes a-freaking-mazing that I knew would be perfect.
-I’m not even kidding.
-I have never been one to think that clover, wildflower, blah blah blah honey all had different tastes, but this orange honey is fantastic.
-I got it from Sprouts and it came in a little bulk container with a deli-type label (from a local beekeeper, I think).
+I didn’t exactly duplicate them from the package.
+I wanted a more citrus flavor, and I had just gotten some navel oranges that I was planning on using for something else and these bars were just begging for orange.
+I also happened to have some orange honey that tastes amazing that I knew would be perfect.
+I got it from Sprouts and it came in a little bulk container with a deli-type label (from a local beekeeper).
 But if you can get your hands on some local orange honey, do it.

-FYI: my cost to make this recipe is roughly $6 (and that’s rounding up).
+FYI: my cost to make this recipe is roughly $6 (of course, your cost may vary).
 Even if you cut the bars larger, more like the store-bought bars, we’re still talking about $0.65 per bar.
 Compare that to $2.50/bar at the store, and I’d say that it’s totally worth it to make these at home.
 As if you needed another reason, right?

 Honey Nut Bars

-Line an 8x8 baking pan with parchment paper, leaving flaps on all 4 sides.
+- Preheat oven to 350°F. Line an 8x8 baking pan with parchment paper, leaving flaps on all 4 sides.
+Set aside.

-Remove to a wire rack.
-Use the parchment flaps to press the bars down and compact them before they cool all the way.
+- Remove from oven to a wire rack.
+Use the parchment flaps to carefully press the bars down some more and compact them while they cool all the way.

-After the bars have cooled about 30 minutes, lift the bars out of the pan by the parchment paper flaps and flip over onto a piece of parchment so the bottom is now the top.
+- After the bars have cooled about 30 minutes, lift the bars out of the pan by the parchment paper flaps and flip over onto another piece of parchment so the bottom is now the top.